kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 called _Hamilton_; ‘shameless’ is there to surface the Dionysian sense of the word.
 Titles create associations; those are the associations I want, and very effectively, I would say, they suggest what and how I might write.
 If you’re still unsure of the latter—look, I stuck a Wilde quote in the beginning without bothering to analyze it.
+Nor did I spell out the name of the author or his work in full, because I assumed you, my Reader, would know.
 That is how I’m intending to write here.